ruchisahota/gaia/doc/README.md

-# Control Plane API concepts and usage
+# Segment Console API concepts and usage

 ## Overview

-Aporeto provides a REST API to allow programmatic manipulation of the control plane.
+Segment provides a REST API to allow programmatic manipulation of the Console.
-Everything the web client or apoctl do is done through the Control Plane API.
+Everything the web client or apoctl do is done through the Segment Console API.

 ## Object types

-The Control Plane API accepts and returns [JSON](https://www.json.org) or [MessagePack](https://msgpack.org) encoded objects.
+The Segment Console API accepts and returns [JSON](https://www.json.org) or [MessagePack](https://msgpack.org) encoded objects.
 This is controlled by the the `Accept` and `Content-Type` HTTP headers.